monkeytypegame/monkeytype/README.md

 - acc - percentage of correctly pressed keys
 - key - correct characters / incorrect characters.
 Calculated after the test has ended

+# discord bot
+Recently, a Discord bot was added to autoassign roles.
+You can find the code for it over at https://github.com/Miodec/monkey-bot

 # bug report or feature request
 If you encounter a bug, or have a feature request - send me a message on Reddit, create an issue on GitHub or send me a message using the command line `esc`.